Feminism in Taiwan: The 1950s and 1960s

-The 1970s
+1970s

 Although martial law was still active, the 1970s saw a weakening of authoritarian control in Taiwan, which gave rise to political opposition and various social movements.

 Annette Lu is considered the founder of feminist thinking in modern Taiwan and established the first formal women's-rights movement in 1972.
 Like many other prominent activists of the time, she was a highly educated member of the middle class who had studied abroad.
 After completing her law studies at National Taiwan University as first of her class, she had accepted a scholarship at the University of Illinois in Urbana-Champaign, where she encountered American feminism.
 After attaining her degree in 1971, she returned to Taiwan for a high-ranking government job.

-Lu’s activism was first triggered by two ongoing debates in Taiwanese society: the first concerned a Taiwanese man who had murdered his wife in the US and fled to Taiwan, whom many defended publicly on the grounds that his wife might have cheated.
+Lu's activism was first triggered by two ongoing debates in Taiwanese society: the first concerned a Taiwanese man who had murdered his wife in the US and fled to Taiwan, whom many defended publicly on the grounds that his wife might have cheated.
 The second was the rising number of female college applicants, which increased competition for college spots and led some to demand formal privileges for men.
-Lu’s articles vehemently criticized the dehumanization of the murdered wife and argued for fair competition between men and women for college spots.
+Lu's articles vehemently criticized the dehumanization of the murdered wife and argued for fair competition between men and women for college spots.

-In the following years, “Lu openly criticized male supremacy, parental preference for male offspring, double moral standards and inequality embedded in both family law and nationality law.”
+In the following years, "Lu openly criticized male supremacy, parental preference for male offspring, double moral standards and inequality embedded in both family law and nationality law."
 Double moral standards especially included the demand of female chastity, while male unfaithfulness was widespread and accepted.
 In 1974, she published her first theoretical book on feminism, named New Feminism.
-She argued that “gender differences ought to be diminished in their social roles and believed that individuals ought to have the option of remaining unmarried”, but she never went as far as criticizing the institution of marriage or the role of women in the family, emphasizing that taking care of the family was women’s “divine role”, nor did she openly support homosexuality.
+She argued that "gender differences ought to be diminished in their social roles and believed that individuals ought to have the option of remaining unmarried", but she never went as far as criticizing the institution of marriage or the role of women in the family, emphasizing that taking care of the family was women's "divine role", nor did she openly support homosexuality.
 This very moderate feminism is the reason why she was able to disseminate her ideas in a conservative society under a repressive government.

 In institutionalizing her ideas through various organizations, however, Lu faced conservative backlash and government censorship.
 In 1976, she founded the Pioneer Press in Taibei, which published fifteen books by prominent feminist thinkers in just one year, before having to close due to backlash in 1977.
 After delivering a twenty-minute keynote address during the Kaohsiung Incident in 1979, Lu was arrested, court-martialled and sentenced to twelve years in prison.
 She served five-and-a-half years and was released in 1985.
 She would later serve as the Vice President of the Republic of China between 2000 and 2008.

 Despite the repressive political and social climate, Lu had successfully managed to disseminate her very moderate feminist ideas to educated middle class women, ensuring the continuation of the feminist movement into the 1980s.